 GitHub repo's master branch at a glance:

-Some components don't take full advantage of the latest standards and some are or will be superseded by standard components or features (e.g. those in the path/ subdirectory).
-But, generally, the library is up to date with C++14.
+All these experiments have been developed, in my spare time, over a period of about 15 years (as of June 2021).
+Some experiments just didn't pan out, so, in fact, I'm not using those parts as they are here.
+Also, some components don't take full advantage of the latest standards and some are or will be superseded by standard components or features.
+But, generally, the library is up to date with C++17.

 Building the library

 Breeze has been designed and implemented to be as portable as possible, without